 This comes in a few different color choices but we quite liked the black and gold design the best.
 It comes with a matching trivet that you can stand the pot on.
 This protects your worktop from the heat.
 Cast iron gets really hot.

 Of course, as it is cast iron it is quite heavy.
 By far the heaviest teapot on this list.
-Possibly one to avoid if you suffer from arthritis.

 Cast iron is also a bit more restrictive on what you can do with it.
 You can’t expose this to cold temperatures like in the fridge, you can’t put it in the dishwasher and you need to be careful not to use abrasive substances or utensils on it when cleaning.
 Also, you can’t use this one on the stovetop, the water must be heated separately.